Lahiruerandika/AWS-SAA-CheatSheet/AWS Deep Dive/AWS Snowball.md

 - It is truck which can transfer exabytes of data
 - Each Snowmobile has 100PT of data storage capacity
 - Better than Snowball if more than 10PB of data should be transferred

-## Snowball into Glacier

-- Snowball can not import data directly to Glacier
-- We have to use Amazon S3 first, adn an S3 lifecycle policy